-DO NOT use NATRELLE® 133 Plus Tissue Expanders in patients who already have implanted devices that would be affected by a magnetic field (e.g., pacemakers, drug infusion devices, artificial sensing devices), because the MAGNA-SITE® integrated injection site contains a strong rare-earth, permanent magnet.
+DO NOT use NATRELLE® 133S or NATRELLE® 133 Plus Tissue Expanders in patients who already have implanted devices that would be affected by a magnetic field (e.g., pacemakers, drug infusion devices, artificial sensing devices), because the MAGNA-SITE® integrated injection site contains a strong rare-earth, permanent magnet.

-Diagnostic testing with Magnetic Resonance Imaging (MRI) is contraindicated in patients with NATRELLE® 133 Plus Tissue Expanders in place.
-The MRI equipment could cause movement of the NATRELLE® 133 Plus Tissue Expander, and result in not only patient discomfort, but also expander displacement, requiring revision surgery.
+Diagnostic testing with Magnetic Resonance Imaging (MRI) is contraindicated in patients with NATRELLE® 133S or NATRELLE® 133 Plus Tissue Expanders in place.
+The MRI equipment could cause movement of the tissue expander, and result in not only patient discomfort, but also expander displacement, requiring revision surgery.
 In addition, the MAGNA-SITE® magnet could interfere with MRI detection capabilities.

-Allergan has not tested the in vivo effects of radiation therapy with the NATRELLE® 133 Plus Tissue Expanders and cannot warrant the safety of such use.
-The decision regarding the use of the NATRELLE® 133 Plus Tissue Expanders in patients about to undergo radiation therapy should be made by the surgeon and the radiation oncologist.
+Allergan has not tested the in vivo effects of radiation therapy with NATRELLE® 133S or NATRELLE® 133 Plus Tissue Expanders and cannot warrant the safety of such use.
+The decision regarding the use of NATRELLE® 133S or NATRELLE® 133 Plus Tissue Expanders in patients about to undergo radiation therapy should be made by the surgeon and the radiation oncologist.